September 25, 2016

-NURSERY CARE Nursery care is available today from 9:30am-12:30pm for infants to 4 years of age in the Acorn Sunshine classroom located on the lower level.
-Andrea Cruz and Sara Dolan, Nursery care givers.
+NURSERY CARE Nursery care is available today from 9:30am-12:30pm for infants to 4 years of age in the Acorn Sunshine classroom located on the lower level, Andrea Cruz and DeAnna Hickson, Nursery Care Givers.

 ADULT FORUM All adults are invited to participate in Adult Forum that follows our 10am worship service each Sunday and meets in St. Joseph’s Hall.
-Today’s forum: Lenten Practice, living on $35 a week, Fr.
-Adam & Marylee Bunting, presenters
+Upcoming topics:

 MIDWEEK WORSHIP SERVICES

 - Each Monday, the Holy Eucharist is offered at 7:00 a.m. in the Chapel.

 - Each Tuesday, Morning Prayer is offered at 9:00 a.m. in the Chapel.